David Noble (Australian footballer): Administrative career

 In September 2016, he left Adelaide and moved to become the Brisbane Lions General Manager of Football, serving there for four years and overseeing the Lions' return to finals football.
-In December 2022 Noble was appointed Chief Executive Officer of motor racing team Dick Johnson Racing.
+In December 2022 Noble was appointed chief executive officer of motor racing team Dick Johnson Racing.

 Accolades

 Noble was inducted into the AFL Tasmania Hall of Fame in 2016.
-His son John has played senior AFL football for Collingwood since 2019.
+His son John has played senior AFL football for Collingwood and plays for Gold Coast currently.